dothezz/freefilesync-source/Readme.txt

 7. Progress indicators are updated only every 100ms for optimal performance!
 8. Subfolders are also synchronized, including empty folders.
 9. Support for multiple folder pairs
+10. Create Batch Jobs for automated synchronization via GUI.
-10. Focus on usability:
+11. Focus on usability:
 	- Only necessary functionality on UI: no overloaded menus or icon jungle.
 	- Select folders via drag & drop.
 	- Last configuration and screen settings are saved automatically.
-	- Maintain and load different configurations by drag&drop, load-button or commandline.
+	- Maintain and load different configurations by drag&drop, load-button or while startup.
 	- Double-click to show file in explorer.
 (Windows only)
 	- Copy & paste support to export file-lists.
 	- Delete superfluous/temporary files directly on main grid.